Find out when the best time for blueberry picking is in your area. Or when to find them local berries at your farmer's market or grocery store.

 Idaho | August to September |

-I want share with you a few highlights from some of the different's states blueberry seasons.
+I want share with you a few highlights from the different states that grow blueberries.

-Florida offers the first blueberry crop of the year to make a scene on the national level, giving them a huge advantage.
+We kick of the beginning of blueberry season with the Sunshine State.
+Florida offers the first blueberry crop of the year to make an appearance on the national level, giving them a huge advantage.
 The Florida season lasts about 6 to 8 weeks.

 Depending on how the crop in Florida looks and how Georgia's crop is, they will replace the Florida grown berries in the stores around early May.
 Did you know that blueberries are actually Georgia's most lucrative crop?
 They may be known as the Peach State but more money has made on blueberries than peaches.